 Chinese mainland reports 59 locally transmitted COVID-19 cases

-Of the new local cases, 26 were reported in Heilongjiang, 19 in Inner Mongolia, 11 in Gansu, two in Beijing, and one in Ningxia, the commission said.
+Of the new local cases, 27 were reported in Heilongjiang, 10 in Gansu, nine in Hebei, six in Inner Mongolia, three in Ningxia, and one each in Zhejiang, Jiangxi, Shandong and Qinghai, the commission said.

-Friday also saw 19 new imported cases, including seven previously reported asymptomatic carriers, it said.
+Sunday also saw 33 new imported cases, including 12 previously reported asymptomatic carriers, it said.

-No new suspected cases or new deaths from COVID-19 were reported on Friday, it added.
+One new suspected case arriving from outside the mainland was reported in Shanghai and no new deaths from COVID-19 were reported on Sunday, it added.

+A total of 9,637 imported cases had been reported on the mainland by the end of Sunday.
+Among them, 9,251 had been discharged from hospitals following recovery, and 386 remained hospitalized.
+No deaths had been reported among the imported cases.

+The total number of confirmed COVID-19 cases on the mainland had reached 97,243 by Sunday, including 869 patients still receiving treatment.
+Among them, 33 were in severe condition.

 Photos